JelleKUL/generationtools/docs/Image-Diffusion.md

 - Forward Diffusion Step
   - Adding Gaussian noise to an existing image
 - Reverse Diffusion Step
-  - Start with
+  - Start with pure gaussian noise
   - let the network predict the final image
   - add -1 steps of gaussian noise back to the predicted image
   - repeat until the final image is reached

 ### Forward Diffusion Step

-The trainingdata is created by itteratvely adding gaussian noise $q$ to the original image, in theory, should this step be repeated an infinite amount of times, the resulting images will only consist of pure gaussian noise.
+The training data is created by iteratively adding gaussian noise $q$ to the original image, in theory, should this step be repeated an infinite amount of times, the resulting images will only consist of pure gaussian noise.
+In practice, around 1000 steps are needed to get sufficiently random noise as a starting point.

 ### Adding noise to the image